craftcms/docs/docs/3.x/extend/plugin-store.md

 1. Visit your plugin’s GitHub repository and click on its **Settings** tab.
 2. Scroll down to the bottom and press the **Transfer** button within the **Danger Zone** section, and submit the transfer form.
 3. The new developer will likely want to [change the package name](#changing-the-package-name) at this point.
 Once they’ve done so, remember to mark the old package name as abandoned.
-4. Have the new developer contact [support@craftcms.com](mailto:support@craftcms.com) to notify Pixel & Tonic of the change, so we can transfer the plugin to their Craft ID account and update its repository URL and package name.
+4. Have the new developer contact [support@craftcms.com](mailto:support@craftcms.com) to notify Pixel & Tonic of the change, so we can transfer the plugin to their Craft Console account and update its repository URL and package name.